HIGHLIGHTS YOU WON'T WANT TO MISS

 Over the years I have travelled to Kuala Lumpur, Malaysia too many times to count.
 Sometimes it’s been a stopover to, or from, other parts of the world and sometimes on vacation.
-In recent decades it has become a very popular holiday destination in its own right for many people.
-So, I’m going to give you 5 highlights that are not to be missed, whether you’re in KL for a couple of days or there for a longer stay.
+In recent decades it has become a very popular holiday destination in its own right.
+So, I’m going to give you 5 Kuala Lumpur highlights that are not to be missed, whether you’re in KL for a couple of days or there for a longer stay.
+These are the 5 best things to see and do in Kuala Lumpur.

 1. Petronas Towers